mzalota/crabs-video-analysis/README.md

 + drifts_interpolated.csv - There are many erroneous entries in drifts_raw.csv.
 The program removes outliers and "fills in the blanks"/interpolates missing drift data.

 Additionally image files with graphs summarizing geometry:
-+ reddots_angle - shows per frame at what inclanation of the line going through red dots.
-Theoretically red dots stay at the same angle to bottom of the frame no matter how camera moves
++ reddots_angle - shows per frame the inclination of the line going through red dots.
+Red dots move closer or apart along the same line, which should, theoretically, always stay at the same angle to bottom of the frame no matter how camera moves.
+So far the angle was around 10 degrees.
 + reddots_distance - shows per frame the distance between red dots in pixels

 ## Key Commands